verily-src/workbench-examples/dataproc/README.md

    You can use the default settings when you create the notebook environment.
-If you have added the GitHub repo reference as described in Step 2) before creating the cloud environment, you will find this notebook directory in the notebook server's file system under `/home/jupyter/workspace` with the name you gave the GitHub referenced resource (e.g., if you named the reference `terra-axon-examples`, you will find this directory at
+If you have added the GitHub repo reference as described in Step 2) before creating the cloud environment, you will find this notebook directory in the notebook server's file system under `/home/jupyter/workspace` with the name you gave the GitHub referenced resource (e.g., if you named the reference `workbench-examples`, you will find this directory at
-   `/home/jupyter/workspace/terra-axon-examples/dataproc`).
+   `/home/jupyter/workspace/workbench-examples/dataproc`).

    **Note**: In the Workbench web UI, you will also see an option to create a `Cluster via Dataproc` cloud environment.
 As noted above, the process of cluster creation via the UI is documented